MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-troubleshooting-guide.md

 For complete analysis, see the [issue](https://github.com/Azure/azure-sdk-for-java/issues/30192#issuecomment-1362458734).

-#### Solution
+#### Solutions

-For how to deal with the issue, there are two solutions:
+The following sections describe two solutions for dealing with this issue

 ##### Solution 1.
 Change to push consumer and local-check only.

 By changing the mode as `push`, the consumer is now an [Asynchronous Notification](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transport-v1.0-os.html#doc-idp424576) consumer that it doesn't pull messages from the broker, but maintains a target amount of link credit.
 The amount is decided by a prefetch property.
 As Service Bus(sender) pushes messages, the sender’s link-credit decreases and when the sender’s link-credit falls below a threshold, the client(receiver) sends a request to the server to increase the sender’s link-credit back to the desired target amount.

 To accomplish it, users can add the following configuration: